mjemmeson/Test-MethodFixtures/README.md

 Record and playback method arguments, for convenient mocking in tests.

-Using this module you can replace an expensive, external or non-repeatable call, so that there is no need to make that call during subsequent testing.
+With this module it is possible to easily replace an expensive, external or non-repeatable call, so that there is no need to make that call again during subsequent testing.

-Aims to be low-dependency to minimise disruption with legacy codebases.
+This module aims to be low-dependency to minimise disruption with legacy codebases.
+By default tries to use [Test::MethodFixtures::Storage::File](https://metacpan.org/pod/Test::MethodFixtures::Storage::File) to record method data.
+Other storage classes can be provided instead, to use modules available to your system.

+**N.B.** This module should be considered ALPHA quality and liable to change.

+Despite not providing any test methods, it is under the `Test::` namespace to aid discovery and because it makes little sense outside of a test environment.
+The name is inspired by database 'fixtures'.

+Feedback welcome!

 # METHODS

 ## new

     my $mocker = Test::MethodFixtures->new(
-        {   mode    => 'record',            # or 'playback'
+        {   mode    => 'record',            # override global / ENV
             storage => '/path/to/storage',  # override default storage directory

             # or use alternative Test::MethodFixtures::Storage object